 - CAR, Design, Printing

-- Car Decals, car wrap, Richmond car wrap, Vancouver car wrap, vehicle wrap, vinyl car wrap
+- Car Decals, car wrap, color change wrap, Richmond car wrap, Vancouver car wrap, vehicle wrap, vinyl car wrap

 - November 5, 2018

 Myth 1: They’re Difficult to See ThroughAlthough their safe operation on the road doesn’t seem to bear this out, many business owners and even other motorists have expressed concern about the driver’s ability to see clearly through windows covered with the wrap.
 From the outside, vinyl wraps may appear to cover vehicle windows completely.
 It’s obvious that the drivers aren’t operating vehicles completely blindly, but it can still be easy to assume the driver’s vision is at least partially compromised.
 Vinyl vehicle wraps have tiny holes perforated in the areas that cover the window glass, allowing the driver to see out nearly as well as if the glass were completely clear.
 The more vertical the angle of the window, the easier they are to see through.
 Often, as an additional safety measure just to be sure, the front windshield and front door windows of a vehicle are also left uncovered so that there is absolutely no chance of obstruction.